EdenBoychyn1/LeetCode-SQLSolutions/README.md

 ---

 ## Known Issues
-For a couple of the SQL Files, I did not write the code the tables, so if you run those files the query will not work, however, this is something that I am in the process of fixing.
+For a couple of the SQL Files, I did not write the code for the tables, so if you run those files the query will not work, however, this is something that I am in the process of fixing.
 The files that do not have tables are:
 1. 1148ArticleViewsI.sql
 2. 577EmployeeBonus.sql
 3. testQuery.sql